raystack/firehose/docs/reference/configuration.md

 * Type: `required`
 * Default value: `TRUE`

-* Whether or not the protobuf field names should be preserved in the ElasticSearch document.
+* Whether or not the protobuf field names should be preserved in the Elasticsearch document.
 If false the fields will be converted to camel case.

 #### <a name="SINK_ES_REQUEST_TIMEOUT_MS" /> `SINK_ES_REQUEST_TIMEOUT_MS`
 * Example value: `60000`